 What he’s really saying is: “I think I deserve better treatment than I’m getting.”

 If you’re goal-oriented, you’re more likely to commit yourself to your work in order to achieve your goals.
-Whether you want to increase a hard metric like support volume or just want to make someone’s day brighter, if you’re an operator with hard goals, you’ll help move your whole company forward.
+Whether you want to increase a hard metric like support volume or just want to make someone’s day brighter, if you’re an agent with hard goals, you’ll help move your whole company forward.

 Customer service across every channel requires clear and graceful communication.
 Because of this you should truly have way with words—and we don’t mean that you have to write poetry.
-The best operators know how to express themselves concisely, whether that is through a written message or over the phone.
+The best agents know how to express themselves concisely, whether that is through a written message or over the phone.
 An enthusiasm for communication will make you that much better at achieving customer satisfaction.

 Your entire job is fixed around providing help for customers.
 But do you provide help to your co-workers?
 And do you ask for help when you need it?
 You should be able to rely on your team, and your team should be able to rely on you.